Honoring a Heroine of Battlefield Preservation

 Ensure that your gift goes where it's needed the most

-Charity Navigator, the nation’s largest third-party charity evaluator, has given the Civil War Trust its highest possible rating of four stars for the third year in a row.
-Only 9% of charities that Charity Navigator rates have received at least 3 consecutive 4-star evaluations as we have.
+Charity Navigator, the nation’s largest third-party charity evaluator, has given the Civil War Trust its highest possible rating of four stars for the seventh year in a row.